AshyBoxy/oogacraft-packwiz/README.md

     - dynamic trim also seems mad about these
     - this could be harmless and just a result of them using 3d item models
     - if so just disable these log messages
+    - might also need to disable trimming these armors?
 - something is trying to use additional entity attributes
 - a lot of model loaders are apparently not registered?
 - invalid descriptors on some fastanim mixins?
+- origins doesn't open its picker on new joins?
+    - this leaves players invulnerable until they manually choose both an origin and a class